lightdock/lightdock/README.md

 LightDock is being actively developed and some issues may arise or you may need extra help to run LightDock.
 In those cases, there are two main ways to get help:

-1. Read the [FAQ](https://lightdock.org/tutorials/faq) in case your problem is known
+1. Read the [FAQ](https://lightdock.org/tutorials/faq) in case your problem was already reported
 2. Open a [new issue in this repository](https://github.com/lightdock/lightdock/issues/new)
-3. Or write an email to <lightdocking@gmail.com>
+3. Or write an email to <lightdocking@gmail.com> (we will do our best to answer your questions as soon as possible)

 ## 7. LICENSE